 If “Good” and “Pleasure” were the same thing, and “Badness” and “Painfulness” were the same thing, then with this sentence, “someone does something bad knowing it to be bad because they’re overcome by pleasure,” can be changed by substituting “Good” instead of “Pleasure.”
 For example, “someone does something bad knowing it to be bad because they’re overcome by good.”
 However, this lacks sense, as moving closer to the good would further remove you from the bad.
 We can thus conclude that “pain” is not synonymous with “bad”, and “pleasure” is not the same thing as Good.

-Virtue is derived from the divine realm as a higher aspect of the Form of Beauty, and as such it has no beginning or end; existing outside of time.
+Virtue is derived from the divine realm as a higher aspect of the Form of Beauty, and this exists outside of time, having no beginning or end.
 Although the ways beings participate and express virtue in the world may vary, virtue itself remains the same and is unchanging.
 As such, virtue isn’t merely gained through practice, which exists on the level of the Realm of Generation, but also through contemplation, and at its highest levels, Theourgia.
 And to reach Beauty, or virtue, one must engage in Eros, the desire for Beauty.

 Plato presents four virtues in the Republic, and in the Protagoras, which are known as the Four Boniform Virtues (otherwise known as the Four Cardinal Virtues).
 Socrates argues that these different virtues are, in truth, different names for one absolute or interconnected thing: virtue itself.
 Iamblichus comments on and expands each of these four virtues:

 - Wisdom, which belongs to the reasoning faculty